Obama administration to announce efforts to boost self-driving cars

 A Google spokesman said the company will take part in Thursday's announcement by Foxx.
 Detroit automakers are also likely to participate.

-In December, Rosekind said he opposed a "patchwork" of state regulations on driverless cars and promised a "nimble, flexible" approach to writing new rules for self-driving vehicles.
+In December, Rosekind said he opposes a "patchwork" of state regulations on driverless cars and promised a "nimble, flexible" approach to writing new rules for self-driving vehicles.

-Officials had said President Barack Obama might discuss advanced transportation efforts in his final State of the Union Address on Tuesday, but he did not.